pulumi/registry/themes/default/content/registry/packages/mysql/installation-configuration.md

     $ pulumi config set mysql:username YYYYYYYYYYYYYY
     ```

-If you are going to set `mysql:password`, please remember to pass `--secret` so that it is properly encrypted.
-A full set
+If you are going to set `mysql:password`, please remember to pass `--secret` so that it is properly encrypted.The complete list of
-of configuration parameters can be found listed on the [Project README](https://github.com/pulumi/pulumi-mysql/blob/master/README.md).
+configuration parameters is in the [MySQL provider README](https://github.com/pulumi/pulumi-mysql/blob/master/README.md).